sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 Jump to the Products entity set in the V4 version of the OData service, with this URL <https://services.odata.org/V4/Northwind/Northwind.svc/Products>.

-In the [earlier tutorial](odata-01-intro-origins), we used the V3 version at <https://services.odata.org/V3/Northwind/Northwind.svc/Products>.
-This resource has a default resource representation of XML; more specifically, the value of the `Content-Type` header returned with this resource is `application/atom+xml;type=feed;charset=utf-8` (you can check this by using your browser's developer tools to inspect the request's response headers).
+In a [previous tutorial](odata-01-intro-origins), we used the V3 version at <https://services.odata.org/V3/Northwind/Northwind.svc/Products>.
+This resource has a default resource representation of XML; more specifically, the value of the `Content-Type` header returned with this resource is `application/atom+xml;type=feed;charset=utf-8` (you can check this by using your browser's developer tools to inspect the HTTP response headers).

 In this tutorial, we're using the V4 version.
 After all, OData version 4 has been around as an OASIS standard [since 2014](https://raw.githubusercontent.com/qmacro/odata-specs/master/overview.md).
-Notice that the default representation of OData V4 resources here is JSON; more specifically, the value of the `Content-Type` header in the response is `application/json;odata.metadata=minimal;odata.streaming=true;IEEE754Compatible=false;charset=utf-8`.
+Notice that the default representation of most OData V4 resources here is JSON; more specifically, the value of the `Content-Type` header in the response is `application/json;odata.metadata=minimal;odata.streaming=true;IEEE754Compatible=false;charset=utf-8`.
 This JSON representation is also used for OData service document resources in V4 too, whereas in earlier versions it was XML.

 The representation of the `Products` entity set should look something like this: